River ecosystem: River continuum concept

-The River continuum concept (RCC) was an attempt to construct a single framework to describe the function of temperate lotic ecosystems from the headwaters to larger rivers and relate key characteristics to changes in the biotic community (Vannote et al. 1980).
+The River continuum concept (RCC) was an attempt to construct a single framework to describe the function of temperate lotic ecosystems from the headwaters to larger rivers and relate key characteristics to changes in the biotic community.
 The physical basis for RCC is size and location along the gradient from a small stream eventually linked to a large river.
 Stream order (see characteristics of streams) is used as the physical measure of the position along the RCC.

 According to the RCC, low ordered sites are small shaded streams where allochthonous inputs of CPOM are a necessary resource for consumers.
 As the river widens at mid-ordered sites, energy inputs should change.
 Ample sunlight should reach the bottom in these systems to support significant periphyton production.
 Additionally, the biological processing of CPOM (coarse particulate organic matter – larger than 1 mm) inputs at upstream sites is expected to result in the transport of large amounts of FPOM (fine particulate organic matter – smaller than 1 mm) to these downstream ecosystems.
 Plants should become more abundant at edges of the river with increasing river size, especially in lowland rivers where finer sediments have been deposited and facilitate rooting.
 The main channels likely have too much current and turbidity and a lack of substrate to support plants or periphyton.
 Phytoplankton should produce the only autochthonous inputs here, but photosynthetic rates will be limited due to turbidity and mixing.
 Thus, allochthonous inputs are expected to be the primary energy source for large rivers.
 This FPOM will come from both upstream sites via the decomposition process and through lateral inputs from floodplains.